-- 1. Read the rules - 2.
-Write your manifesto (check the RSU Members' Manifesto for guidance) - 3.
+- 1. Read the Rules & Guidelines - 2.
+Write your manifesto (no more than 250 words) - 3.
 Come up with a campaign slogan and find a photo of yourself to use - 4.
 Submit your nomination via the RSU website

-Your nomination and manifesto should be submitted by close of nominations on Friday 26th of April (11am)
+Your nomination and manifesto should be submitted by close of nominations on Thursday 20th of March (11am)

-Submit everything online at roehamptonstudent.com/elections
+Submit everything online at roehamptonstudent.com/activities/elections